NicholasSynovic/LUC-SSL-Website/.github/ISSUE_TEMPLATE/update-team-member-request.md

 ---
 name: Update Team Member Request
-about: 'Update a SSL team member's information.
-This request does not include the member''s profile page '
+about: 'Updated a SSL team member's information.
+This request does not include the member''s profile page'
-title: Update Team Member in _data/team.yml [NAME]
+title: Update Team Member's Information in _data/team.yml [NAME]
 labels: ''
 assignees: ''

 ---

-## This request is to update a team member's information in the _data/team.yml file.
-This will populate the project information pages, the team page card stack, and (potentially) the alumni page card stack.**
+## This request is to update an existing team member's information in the _data/team.yml file.

+*This will populate the project information pages, the team page card stack, and (potentially) the alumni page card stack.*

+### 1. Please upload a professional headshot to this issue if it needs to be changed.

-## Please fill in the content listed below.
+### 2. Please fill in the content listed below:

-### ❗Note
+#### ❗Note

-`Fields that are **bolded** are required content, fields that are not formatted are recommended.`
+*Fields that are **bolded** are required content, fields that are not formatted are recommended.*

 **Last Name**:
 **First Name**: